IT'S RIGHT HERE, ELSIE JANE!

 First things first, we have to fix up the walls and flooring.

-I need a wall, diving the box in half, so I took the front face that I previously cut out, and cut off a rectangle on the top and bottom, measuring 6cm long, and 4cm wide.
+I needed a wall, dividing the box in half, so I took the front face that I previously cut out, and cut off a rectangle on the top and bottom, measuring 6cm long, and 4cm wide.
 Then I cut a slit in the back wall, the size of the piece sticking out of the cardboard, and stuck it in.
 Wall done.

 (Get it?
 It's like "well done" but since it's a wall, it's...ah, forget it.)